tantaman/tantaman.github.io/_drafts/2021-09-04-No-Impedence-Mismatch.markdown

 ---
 layout: post
-title: "No Impedence Mismatch"
+title: 'No Impedence Mismatch'
-tags: programming data-structures databases relational pointers
+tags: software-engineering
 ---

 There is no impedence mismatch!